 The World of Migration

 Since MPI’s founding in 2001, much has changed in the world of migration and integration policy.
 Among other developments, societies have become more polarized, with immigration often used as a wedge issue; migration management has become more complex amid a rise in mixed flows; 9/11 and other terrorist attacks shifted the immigration frame to an overwhelming national security focus; humanitarian protection needs have reached record levels; and climate change has emerging as a growing consideration in relation to human movement.
 What do leading migration scholars have to say about these and other developments?
-In our 20th Anniversary podcast, MPI’s founders and leaders share their perspectives on the most pressing migration issues, discuss how the migration policy field has evolved, and offer thoughts for emerging and future migration scholars to consider as they begin their own trajectories in this complex and evolving policy space.
+This podcast, launched in connection with MPI's 20th Anniversary, explores these and other issues with top thinkers in the field, from MPI and beyond.

 Thank you to our generous 20th anniversary sponsors.
 To learn more about our 20th anniversary and its supporters, visit: www.migrationpolicy.org/about/20th.